InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

-The dataset, holding 515,738 customer reviews and scoring of 1493 luxury hotels across Europe, was found on kaggle (originally scraped from Booking.com).
+The dataset, holding 515,738 customer reviews and scores for 1493 luxury hotels across Europe, was found on kaggle (originally scraped from Booking.com).
 All data in the file is publicly available.
 A data dictionary can be found above.

 </details>